Article Published In: The American Journal of Cosmetic Surgery , Vol. 14, No. 4, 1997

 Long Beach, California

-This is an excellent paper and review a subject that is quite important and one that is very frequently requested by patients.
+This is an excellent paper and reviews a subject that is quite important and one that is very frequently requested by patients.
 Unfortunately, very few physicians will attempt this surgery because, although infrequently, complications do occur.
 Personally, I have performed about fourteen buttock augmentations and have had four complaints requiring removal of implants.
 Three were infections and one was a broken solid implant made by ABT.
 The implant had been scored for easier insertion.
 A solid implant requires a large incision.
 I am glad to see that Dr. Chugay places the incision at the superior pole.
 This has been my technique for years.
 However, because of the complications, I have tried to avoid this surgery.
 I am quite impressed and very pleased with both the technique of and results obtained by Dr. Chugay.

 Benito B. Rish, M.D.